tushar2481/Web-App-Academy-Notes/Access Control vulnerabilities and privilege escalation.md

 - Unless a resource is intended to be publicly accessible, deny access by default.
 - Wherever possible, use a single application-wide mechanism for enforcing access controls.
 - At the code level, make it mandatory for developers to declare the access that is allowed for each resource, and deny access by default.
-- Thoroughly audit and test access controls to ensure they are working as designed.
+- Thoroughly audit and test access controls to ensure they are working as designed